PavelD/hacs-storyflow-itegration/README.md

 - [x] Basic storage of stories and tasks in Home Assistant
 - [x] Tasks support states (`todo`, `progress`, `review`, `done`, `rejected`)
 - [x] Tasks can optionally be assigned to a person (`person.<name>` or `None`)
+- [x] Add support of HACS installation as custom repository

 ### In Progress / Next steps (MVP → v1)
 - [ ] Create new stories via `StoryManager.create_story()`